-I used the remains of our Thanksgiving turkey to make a big batch of crock pot turkey broth (stock).
+I used the remains of our leftover Thanksgiving turkey to make a big batch of crock pot turkey broth (stock).

-Making turkey or chicken broth (stock) is pretty easy anyway, but using a slow cooker makes the process virtually effortless.
+Making turkey or fresh chicken broth (stock) is pretty easy anyway, but using a slow cooker makes the process virtually effortless.
 For very little work you are rewarded with several cups of delicious homemade broth, free of the artificial stuff often found in the boxed kind.

 What’s not to like about that?